Aleksandr-Stashkov/Fractal_Drawing/README.md

 The m field sets the denominator in the algorithm.
 It is integer and should be above 1.

-Basically, you should launch the exe-file and try combinations 31/2, 43/2, and 41/2.
+Basically, you should download the project, launch the exe, and try combinations 31/2, 43/2, and 41/2.